webvis/annotator-target-hate-speech-biases/src/index.md

         <dt>Agreement</dt>
         <dd>Measures how consistently annotators agree on their assessments, calculated using Cohen’s Kappa statistic.</dd>
         <dt>Significance</dt>
-        <dd>Represents the statistical significance of the bias test applied to the annotations.
+        <dd>P-value.
+Represents the statistical significance of the bias test applied to the annotations.
 A lower p-value suggests stronger evidence of significant bias.</dd>
         <dt>Unique Comments</dt>
         <dd>The total number of distinct comments that have been annotated.</dd>
         <dt>Annotations</dt>